- Departments & Services

 How many hours per month are members expected to volunteer?

-There is no volunteer time expectation, just required attendance to quarterly meetings that will not exceed two hours.
-The date and time for meetings will be determined based upon the availability of selected members.
+There is no volunteer time expectation, just required attendance to monthly meetings that will not exceed two hours.
+The date and time for meetings will be determined based on the availability of selected members.
+If more than 3 meetings per year are missed, members will be excused (extenuating circumstances will be taken into consideration).

 What is the difference between this group and the Community Advisory Board (CAB)?